- Melanoma is now the world’s fastest-growing cancer, the incidence has doubled since 1982.

 - Since 2011, there have been rapid new improvements in treatment options, there are now eleven FDA-approved therapies for metastatic melanoma.
 But many have long-term benefit only for a patient minority, often far below 20%.
 And high toxicity rates lead to upwards of 50% discontinued use.

-- The mortality rate remains static – one death every hour in the US.
+- The mortality rate remains fairly static despite advances in immuno and targeted therapies.

 - There is a real need for better tools to gauge susceptibility.